 (and of course, anything listed above in my interests)

 I also enjoy interesting, colorful postage stamps (I use stamps instead of automated postage machine labels, if possible).
 I prefer naked postcards but am not against envelopes -- I send my postcards naked or in an envelope depending on each recipient's preference.

 English is my native language, but I wouldn't mind receiving postcards in French (fluent/studied for 6 years), German (2 years), Italian (1 year), or Tagalog.

-I collect Funko Mystery Minis: Disney Princess (missing Flounder, Cogsworth, Rajah, and Frog Prince Naveen) and Alice Through the Looking Glass (missing White Queen, smiling Mad Hatters, Alice in Eastern-inspired garb, and Cheshire Cat).
+I collect Funko Mystery Minis: Disney Princess (missing Flounder, Cogsworth, Rajah, and Frog Prince Naveen) and Alice Through the Looking Glass (missing White Queen, smiling Mad Hatters, and Cheshire Cat).

 I also collect journals and notebooks, it seems ^_^;; I counted how many I have "waiting in the wings," and I have 40+.
 I pick them up at bookstores, museum gift stores, stationers, etc. and use them eventually.